 Hill Stations of Jammu and Kashmir

 are the prime tourist attractions in global tourism sector.
-Snow capped mountains, green pine and fir, foothills, glacial lake and small streams are the cynosure to the national and international level tourists.
+The snow capped mountains, green pine and fir, foothills, glacial lake and small streams are the cynosure to the national and international level tourists.
+The destinations are also popular for the adventure and nature tourism.
 Some of the hill stations of Jammu and Kashmir are Bhadarwah

 , Yousmarg, Srinagar

 Bhadarwah valley is located in the foothills of the Himalayan mountains